isomerpages/moe-tkgs/_learning-at-tkgs/Student Development/Sexuality Education.md

 </tr>
 <tr>
 	<td style="vertical-align: middle;">Mending a Broken Heart Lesson 1B<br>(60 mins)</td>
-<td style="vertical-align: middle;">Students will learn how to manage their emotions if they were to face a breakup and know that relationship building involves person emotions and vulnerabilities, and changes and challenges.
+<td style="vertical-align: middle;">Students will learn how to manage their emotions if they were to face a breakup and know that relationship-building involves personal emotions and vulnerabilities, and changes and challenges.
 Students will also learn that a decision to end a relationship will have consequences on oneself and others, and that grief and loss due to rejections and broken relationships is normal and that one can recover from the experience.
 They will learn that there are healthy ways of coping with breakdowns in relationships and that family and friends are important pillars of support.</td>
-<td style="text-align: left;">• know that relationship-building involves personal emotions and vulnerabilities, and changes and challenges <br><br>
+<td style="text-align: left;"><li>know that relationship-building involves personal emotions and vulnerabilities, and changes and challenges</li>
-• know that a decision to end a relationship will have consequences on oneself and others<br><br>
+	<li>know that a decision to end a relationship will have consequences on oneself and others</li>
-• know that grief and loss due to rejections and broken relationships is normal and one can recover from the experience<br><br>
+<li>know that grief and loss due to rejections and broken relationships is normal and one can recover from the experience</li>
-•	know there are healthy ways of coping with broken relationships, and family and friends are important pillars of support
+<li>know there are healthy ways of coping with broken relationships, and family and friends are important pillars of support  </li>
 </td>
-<td style="vertical-align: middle;">Term 3 Week 6</td>
+<td style="vertical-align: middle;">Term 3 Week 8</td>
 </tr>
 <tr>
 	<td style="vertical-align: middle;">When Respect Takes Centre Stage<br>Lesson 2<br>(60 mins)</td>
 <td style="vertical-align: middle;">This lesson aims to help students think critically and make informed decisions in the contexts of sexting and voyeurism, and encourages students to exert a positive influence as a respectful online user.
 It will also deepen students’ convictions about making moral decisions by taking into consideration the impact of their decisions and actions on their well-being and safety, their loved ones, and the community.
 Students learn that they have a right and responsibility to be safe and protect their personal space and body.
 They also learn that sexting, voyeurism and other related sexual offences are never justifiable and they can seek help in times of need.</td>
-<td style="text-align: left;">• recognise the importance of being informed of social and moral issues of the day and the need to reflect on these issues, and weigh them against our own moral standpoints as we form our perspectives about them <br><br>
+<td style="text-align: left;"><li>recognise the importance of being informed of social and moral issues of the day and the need to reflect on these issues, and weigh them against our own moral standpoints as we form our perspectives about them </li>
-• understand that we strengthen our character when we commit to sound values-based viewpoints (e.g. respect for life) and decisions, and speak and act in alignment with our beliefs
+<li>understand that we strengthen our character when we commit to sound values-based viewpoints (e.g. respect for life) and decisions, and speak and act in alignment with our beliefs </li>
 </td>
-<td style="vertical-align: middle;">Term 3 Week 8</td>
+<td style="vertical-align: middle;">Term 3 Week 9</td>
 	</tr>
 	</tbody>
 </table>